chris-short/devopsish.com/content/post/089/index.md

 [vr00n/Amazon-Web-Shenanigans](https://github.com/vr00n/Amazon-Web-Shenanigans): A lambda function that checks your account for Public buckets and emails you whenever a new public s3 bucket is created

 [Minio as an S3 Gateway for Backblaze B2 Cloud Storage](https://www.backblaze.com/blog/how-to-use-minio-with-b2-cloud-storage/): "Minio is designed to be straightforward to deploy and use.
-If you’re using an S3-compatible integration, or just want to try out Backblaze B2 using your existing knowledge of S3 APIs and commands, then Minio can be a quick solution to getting up and running with Backblaze B2 and taking advantage of the lower cost of B2 cloud storage."
+If you're using an S3-compatible integration, or just want to try out Backblaze B2 using your existing knowledge of S3 APIs and commands, then Minio can be a quick solution to getting up and running with Backblaze B2 and taking advantage of the lower cost of B2 cloud storage."

 [cattlepi/cattlepi](https://github.com/cattlepi/cattlepi): effortlessly boot, configure, update and monitor your raspberry pi